stegua/stegua.github.com/source/_posts/2012-12-13-challenging-mips.markdown

 ## Search Strategies: Feasibility vs Optimality
-Commercial solvers have usually a meta-parameter that controls the search focus by setting other parameters (but how they are precisely set is undocumented: do you know more about?).
+Commercial solvers have usually a meta-parameter that controls the search focus by setting other parameters (how they are precisely set is undocumented: do you know more about?).
 The two basic options of this parameter are (1) to focus on looking for feasible solution or (2) to focus on proving optimality.
 The name of this parameter is **MipEmphasis** in CPLEX and **MipFocus** in Gurobi.